KarnB013/HotelEase/README.md

 # HotelEase
-A tool to automate the process of searching for hotel deals by buiding a web crawler.
+A tool to automate the process of searching for hotel deals by buiding a web crawler using Selenium.

 This tool includes the following features:
 1. Web Crawler